dmhenaopa/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 ## :pencil2: C - Doubly linked lists
-This folder contains
+This folder contains programs and functions to print, obtain information o

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
-The programs and functions will be compiled with gcc 4.8.4.
-The prototypes of all the functions should be included in your header file called  `lists.h`
+The programs and functions will be compiled with `gcc 4.8.4`.
+The prototypes of all the functions are included in the header file called  `lists.h`

 ### Usage:
 For the C file, we need to use the compiler GCC: